SenChiragraj/Gmail-Clone/README.md

-Gmail-Clone
+# Gmail-Clone
-Project Overview

 Gmail-Clone is a web application that replicates the core features and functionality of Google's popular email service, Gmail.
-This project is intended to demonstrate proficiency in web development, full-stack development, and the use of modern web technologies.
+This project demonstrates proficiency in web development, full-stack development, and modern web technologies.

-Features
+## Features

-    User Authentication: Users can sign up and log in to their accounts securely.
-User authentication is implemented using [Authentication Method/Service] for security.
+- **User Authentication:** Secure sign-up and login functionality.

-    Email Composition: Users can compose, send, and receive emails.
-The email composition feature includes rich text formatting, attachments, and the ability to send emails to other users.
+- **Email Composition:** Compose, send, and receive emails with rich text formatting, attachments, and user-to-user email sending.

-    Inbox and Email Management: Users can view their inbox, read emails, mark emails as read/unread, and manage their emails through features such as archiving and labeling.
+- **Inbox and Email Management:** View, read, mark as read/unread, archive, and label emails.

-    Search Functionality: Users can search their email messages efficiently using keywords and filters.
+- **Search Functionality:** Efficient keyword-based email search with filters.

-    Real-Time Updates: The application updates in real-time to reflect new emails, changes in email status, and notifications.
+- **Real-Time Updates:** Real-time updates for new emails, email status changes, and notifications.

-    Responsive Design: The application is responsive and works seamlessly on both desktop and mobile devices.
+- **Responsive Design:** Seamless desktop and mobile device support.

-Technologies Used
+## Technologies Used

-    Front-End:
+- **Front-End:**
-        [List of Front-End Technologies/Frameworks]
+  - [List of Front-End Technologies/Frameworks]

-    Back-End:
+- **Back-End:**
-        [List of Back-End Technologies/Frameworks]
+  - [List of Back-End Technologies/Frameworks]

-    Database:
+- **Database:**
-        [Database System]
+  - [Database System]

-    Real-Time Functionality:
+- **Real-Time Functionality:**
-        [Real-Time Technology/Service]
+  - [Real-Time Technology/Service]

-Installation and Usage
+## Installation and Usage

 [Provide detailed instructions on how to install and run your Gmail-Clone project locally.
 Include any specific dependencies, environment setup, or configuration steps.]

-Deployment
+## Deployment

 [Explain how the project can be deployed to a live environment.
 Include any necessary steps, cloud service providers, or hosting platforms used.]

-Contributing
+## Contributing

 [Provide guidelines for others who may want to contribute to your project.
 This can include information about how to report issues, suggest enhancements, or submit pull requests.]